rajkumaranbu94/MovieApp/README.md

 # MovieSearchApp

-**Project Overview
+**Project Overview**
-**

 This app allows users to search for movies by title.
 When a user enters a search term, the app will fetch results from the OMDb API and display a list of movies with their title, release year, and poster image.
-The app should provide a seamless and user-friendly experience, ensuring smooth navigation, responsiveness, and clarity.
+This app will provide a seamless and user-friendly experience, ensuring smooth navigation, responsiveness, and clarity.

 **Architecture and Design Patterns**

-For a maintainable, scalable app, we can adopt popular design patterns and architecture principles:
+For a maintainable, scalable app, I have adopted the below popular design patterns and architecture principles:

 MVVM (Model-View-ViewModel):